 Different emergencies require different responses

-Each school or child care center could face a number of different emergency situations: children get sick or have accidents, the carbon monoxide alarm goes off, a tornado touches down in the region.
-And each situation requires a unique response.
+Each school or childcare center could face several emergencies: children get sick or have accidents, the carbon monoxide alarm goes off, a tornado touches down in the region, etc. Each situation requires a unique response.

-When the time comes to use the emergency contact information, the American Academy of Pediatrics (AAP) recommends communicating the following:
+When the time comes to use the contact forms for center-wide emergencies, the American Academy of Pediatrics (AAP) recommends communicating the following:

 - Whether all children are accounted for